ORNL/cpp-proposals-pub/D1673/blas_interface.md

 linear algebra functions.
 Sparse matrix computations get best performance when they spend as much time as possible in dense linear algebra.

+The C++ Standard Library includes many "mathematical special functions" (**[sf.cmath]**), like incomplete elliptic integrals, Bessel functions, and other polynomials and functions named after various mathematicians.
+Any of them comes with its own theory and set of applications for which robust and accurate implementations are indispensible.
+We think that linear algebra operations are at least as broadly useful.

 ## Why base a C++ linear algebra library on the BLAS?